anthonykasza/crypto-terms/README.md

 drop phishing URLs into a project's discord channels

+inject into the frontend DOM of a dApp and alter transaction details (these details will still be correct in the wallet's approval prompts but user may not pay close enough attention to identify discrepancies between transaction approval amounts in a dApp frontend vs in a wallet)

 ### Targeting a Network
 Sybil attack - aka the 51% attack.
 Influencing a network by controlling the majority of its nodes or consensus mechanism.